getsentry/rfcs/text/0086-sentry-bundler-plugins-api.md

-  silent?: boolean; // default: false - Whether to print anything at all. errorHandler?: (err: Error) => void; // when provided will swallow errors unless the provided function throws itself - By default any error will stop compilation to abort telemetry?: boolean; // default: true - whether to send telemetry to Sentry
+  silent?: boolean; // default: false - Whether to print anything at all. errorHandler?: (err: Error) => void; // when provided will swallow errors unless the provided function throws itself - By default any error will stop compilation to abort telemetry?: boolean; // default: true - whether to send telemetry to Sentry disable?: boolean; // default: false - just a quick way to entirely disable the plugin - purely for convenience

   // General configuration for source maps uploading - if not provided, source map uploading will be disabled sourcemaps?: {
-    jsAssets: string | string[]; // globs pointing to the javascript files that should be uploaded to Sentry with their source maps - these are the built assets and not the source files ignore?: string | string[]; // globs to exclude javascript files from being uploaded (will also not upload their source maps) sourcesRoot?: string | null; // default: process.cwd() - We rewrite the `sources` field in source maps to point to sources relative to this value.
+    assets: string | string[]; // globs pointing to the javascript files that should be uploaded to Sentry with their source maps - these are the built assets and not the source files ignore?: string | string[]; // globs to exclude javascript files from being uploaded (will also not upload their source maps) sourcesRoot?: string | null; // default: process.cwd() - We rewrite the `sources` field in source maps to point to sources relative to this value.
 Set to `null` to disable this rewriting.
   };